dolfin-adjoint/pyadjoint/docs/source/documentation/pyadjoint_docs.rst

 The aim of this page is to introduce the reader to how pyadjoint works and how it can be used.
 It can be useful to also have a look at the :doc:`pyadjoint API <pyadjoint_api>`.
 We stress that this is not an algorithmic differentiation tutorial.
-For an introduction to algorithmic differentiation see for example ...
+For an introduction to algorithmic differentiation see for example `the book by Naumann`_

+.. _the book by Naumann: http://dx.doi.org/10.1137/1.9781611972078

 -------------
 The core idea